chrsmj/pngnx23299/README.md

 `$ ansible-playbook --become-method=su -k -K -i TARGET, -t firewall -e pngnx_installer_sshpubkey=/home/user/.ssh/id_rsa.pub,pngnx_allow_ssh_passwords=yes playbook.yml`

-*See [SSH PRO-TIP 3](#pro-tip-3) above, as well as more Variable controls in the default/main/controls.yml file, and also the tasks/firewall-\*.yml files.*
+*See [SSH PRO-TIP 3](#pro-tip-3) above, as well as more Variable controls in the defaults/main/controls.yml file, and also the tasks/firewall-\*.yml files.*

+### Build Asterisk

+Downloads and Builds Asterisk but does not Install it:

+`$ ansible-playbook --become-method=su -k -K -i TARGET, -e pngnx_do_asterisk_install=false playbook.yml`

+*See defaults/main/versions.yml for changing the Asterisk version.*

 ---